czhangyx/crisprlib/README.md

 ## Dependencies
 This program require NumPy and Pandas.
 Both packages can be installed via pip.
-The program may require Internet connection if the input data contains genomic coordinates.
+The program may require internet connection if the input data contains genomic coordinates.
 The construction file outlines a set of experiments based on [this plasmid](https://www.addgene.org/62226/).
 The gRNAs should be ordered as ssDNA and amplified with PCR.
 They should then be digested with SpeI and EcoRI and ligated with SpeI/EcoRI digested backbone and transformed.

 ## Input file structure